taliafabs/US-Election-Forecast-2024/README.md

 ## Statement on LLM usage

-Aspects of the code, including data visualizations and tests, were written and debugged with the help of an LLM, ChatGPT 3.5.
+Aspects of the code, including data visualizations, tests, and `references.bib` file, were written and debugged with the help of an LLM, ChatGPT 3.5.
 The interactions with ChatGPT 3.5 are available in `other/llm/usage.txt`.